COMMITTEE – Office Bearers

-In conjunction with the Alliance Française “Quoi de neuf?
-2pm to 4pm on the first Monday of the month (except August) 2-3 Park Circus.
+In conjunction with the Alliance Française we host a “Quoi de neuf? discussion group from 2pm to 4pm on the first Monday of the month (except August) 2-3 Park Circus.
 In August there is no meeting and in January and May we meet on the second Monday.
-In 2017 that will be Monday 9th January and Monday 8th May.
+In 2018 that will be Monday 8th January and Monday 14th May.

 For contact details see Franco-Scottish website or just come along to a meeting.

 Get the latest news from the Glasgow Branch